JarryShaw/darc/docs/source/index.rst

    If the content type of response document is not ignored (c.f.
    :data:`~darc.const.MIME_WHITE_LIST` and :data:`~darc.const.MIME_BLACK_LIST`),
-   :mod:`darc` will save the document using :func:`~darc.save.save_html` or :func:`~darc.save.save_file` accordingly.
-And if the submission API is provided, :func:`~darc.submit.submit_requests` will be called and submit the document just fetched.
+   :func:`~darc.submit.submit_requests` will be called and submit the document just fetched.

    If the response document is HTML (``text/html`` and ``application/xhtml+xml``), :func:`~darc.parse.extract_links` will be called then to extract all possible